peterataylor/WaterML2-part2-api-tester/README.md

 # Installation and Requirements

+The script has only been tested for Python 2.7, so best to use that to begin with.

 See [requirements.txt](https://github.com/peterataylor/WaterML2-part2-api-tester/blob/master/requirements.txt) for required python libraries.
 These can be loaded using [Python pip](https://pypi.python.org/pypi/pip):

 ``` pip install -r requirements.txt ```